canonical/synapse-operator/src-docs/change_user_admin.md

 __init__(msg: str)
 ```

-Initialize a new instance of the RegisterUserError exception.
+Initialize a new instance of the ChangeUserAdminError exception.